 You’ve probably heard it said that Maine just wants to be a forest.
 But it’s not just Maine.
 The whole eastern U.S. “wants” to be a forest.
 It’s apparently the region’s ecological default setting, though the tree species vary from loblolly pine in the south to tulip poplar to white pine to shagbark hickory and yellow birch to spruce and fir.

 It comes down to a handful of fortuitous conditions — a climate that’s not too cold, adequate and consistent moisture, and favorable soils, according to Andrew Barton, a professor of ecology at the University of Maine at Farmington and the author of the book The Changing Nature of the Maine Woods.
 The most important is moisture.

-“If we look at our entire globe we can understand how plant communities are different from place to place.
+“If we look at our entire globe, we can understand how plant communities differ from place to place.
 Temperature and moisture variability are the top two things.
 The next two things that determine that variation are fire and fertility of the soil,” Barton said.

 To see what happens when moisture is severely limited, you have only to look to the High Plains states in the U.S. The precipitation drops off drastically west of the 100th meridian.
 To 20 to 30 inches a year in South Dakota, Nebraska and Kansas; 10 to 20 inches in the Rocky Mountain states and only 10 inches in Nevada.
 Forests in that region are largely confined to the river valleys and mountains, where there is more moisture.
 Across that expanse, grasslands or even deserts were the default setting.